Three Decisions That Changed My Entrepreneurial Journey From Epic Fail To Thriving

 NICHING DOWN SAVED MY BUSINESS

 All started well with two corporate clients and five individual clients.
 Without any knowledge about marketing, business management, or business administration, I did not conduct any research to determine and understand my target market’s needs or who they are.
 I did not know how my pricing or service provision style affected my business.
-I was offering a solution that would attract whoever needed my service, anyone with the money to pay for my service without a particular target.
+I was offering a solution to attract whoever needed my service, anyone with the money to pay for my service without a particular target.

-After working with two business coaches, it took me about six years to realize the need to niche down to stand out.
+After working with two business coaches took me about six years to realize the need to niche down to stand out.
 I needed to profile my ideal client to help me determine where they are, who they are and how I can best support them simply because everybody can’t be my client, a fact I failed to appreciate from the beginning.
-Without knowing my ideal client’s budget, when they need me and how they needed me, I will never create a brand experience that would attract them.
+Without knowing my ideal client’s budget, when they need me and how they need me, I will never create a brand experience that would attract them.
 No matter the business plan, advert, or social media influencers.

 So, my question to you is, who is your ideal client?

-SELF CARE OFFERED ME OPTIMAL HEALTH BENEFITS
+SELF-CARE OFFERED ME OPTIMAL HEALTH BENEFITS

-Do you need help to make time for yourself or do you feel you need an accountability partner to create a balanced lifestyle?
+Do you need help to make time for yourself, or do you feel you need an accountability partner to create a balanced lifestyle?
 I am available to assist at no cost to you.

 ESSENTIALISM HELPED ME TO REMAIN FOCUSED